 Each year funds are raised to present scholarship to high school seniors from Worcester County schools. $10,000 is awarded to five children at both Pocomoke and Snow Hill High Schools.
 Over $200,000 has been awarded to these kids in 10 years.
 The program was started at Stephen Decatur High in 1989. $40,000 is awarded to Stephen Decatur High School seniors each year.
 More is awarded if additional funds are available.
 Over $1,950,000 has been awarded to SDHS graduates since 1989.
 To apply, please visit your school’s guidance office for consideration.

 Each May the club recognizes the honor students from Stephen Decatur High School.
 A banquet is held at the convention center.
 Students, parents and families, elected officials and education officials from the school and county attend.
 Over 1000 attend each year.
 Students who earn straight A’s receive special recognition.
 The program started in 1985 and over 17,000 students have been recognized.
-The 2019 WeXL Banquet is scheduled for May 14th, 6pm at the Roland E. Powell Convention Center.
+The 2019 WeXL Banquet was held May 14th at the Roland E. Powell Convention Center.
+The 2020 event date to be advised.

 Worcester County High School Art Contest